Abd0s/skid-tools/docs/docs/index.md

 ## For who skidtools is **NOT**

-You are looking to make a full fledge application with proper configurabititle.
-While skidtools could work for you, it's not recommended, because you might need a level of control which skidtools doesn't provide.
+You are looking to make a full fledge application with proper configurability.
+While skidtools could work for you, it's not recommended.
+You will likely need a level of control which skidtools doesn't provide.
 Eg. you want to use your own formatting for logging and outputs in general.